 According to investigations, the fire was set intentionally.
 Petty believes it was an attack on his life.
 To this day, the case hasn’t been solved.

-Petty rebuilt the house and made it even bigger.
+Not one to pack his things and move out of fear, Petty rebuilt the house and made it even bigger.
 It eventually went to his wife after they divorced.

 Bankruptcy and a nightmare tenant

 Jane Benyo wasn’t able to keep the house for too long.
-She went bankrupt and had to put up the property on the market for $3.58 million.
+She went bankrupt and had to put the property on the market for $3.58 million.
 It failed to sell and the house eventually went into foreclosure.

 The tenant was, however, a nightmare, who threw wild parties and even charged admission for them.
-In the end, he was evicted out of the property by law enforcement.
+In the end, he was evicted from the property by law enforcement.

-He only spent two years in the house and sold it to Gomez just $50,000 over what he paid for it, making it a good deal for everyone involved.
+He only spent two years in the house and sold it to Gomez for just $50,000 over what he paid for it, making it a good deal for everyone involved.

 More celebrity homes